carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 --> Next Milestone Release Codename: Kool Kiwi Fruit

-# Update Notes: 3.2.1
+# Update Notes: 3.2.2

---> Added Webbrowser Library

-: this new feature takes you to here to the JuiceFileManagerMinimal github page with your default web browser so you can get minor updates easier

---> Added .pyc's To All Releases

-: (Except For 1.0 and 2.0)
+--> Fixed 3.2.1 bug
+: python thought the code has spaces therefore it wouldn't run

 # This program can be used for: